Are you wondering how to perform the audit of expenses?

 Audit Expenses – Example:

-Consider two Companies – Mini Loss and Major Loss, which are into Manufacturing Automobiles and Cab Services.
-Both the companies incur electricity expenditure as part of their business operations.
+Consider two Companies—Mini Loss and Major Loss—in the Manufacturing of Automobiles and Cab Services.
+Both companies incur electricity expenditures as part of their business operations.

-Mini Loss company has Automatic Plant & Machinery to assemble various parts and manufacture Automobiles.
-So, there isn’t much involvement of humans.
-So, the company is heavily dependent on electricity.
+Mini Loss Company has an Automatic Plant and machinery to assemble various parts and manufacture Automobiles.
+Thus, humans aren’t involved much, and the company heavily depends on electricity.

-Major Loss has just an office building for administration purposes.
-So, Office Building is primary consumer of Electricity.
+Major Loss has just an office building for administrative purposes.
+So, the Office Building is the primary consumer of Electricity.

-What’s the key take-away’s from the above example ?
+What’s the key takeaway from the above example?

-Mini Loss Company can’t carry out the business operations without electricity.
-So, those expenses are not operating expenses for the company.
+Mini Loss Company can’t conduct business operations without electricity, so those expenses are not operating expenses for the company.

-For Major loss company, the electricity expenses support the business but not directly.
-Here, the necessity of electricity isn’t the core ingredient for running business.
+Electricity expenses support the business of the Major Loss company, but not directly.
+The necessity of electricity isn’t the core ingredient for running a business.

-The above example is classic for understanding the differentiating factors between an operating vs. non-operating expense.
+The above example is classic for understanding the differentiating factors between an operating and vs. non-operating expense.

-Therefore, the operating expenses are expenses that constitute a significant portion of total costs of business.
+Therefore, the operating expenses constitute a significant portion of the total costs of business.
 The amount involved is huge and material.
 Business operations can’t be carried out without these expenses.
-So, auditors’ scope in this expenditure for testing.
+So, the auditors’ scope for this expenditure is testing.

 Audit of Operating expenses:

-Testing of Operating expenses can be through performing any of the following two approaches:
+Testing of Operating expenses can be performed through any of the following two approaches:

 - Substantive procedures